 - Timing of intercourse.

-- History of medication intake: A variety of medications can affect reproductive function.
-Some of these medications include Sulfasalazine (used for colitis treatment), spironolactone (diuretic), Cimetidine (for ulcers), erythromycin, Gentamycin (antibiotics).
+- History of medication intake: a variety of medications can affect reproductive function.
+Some of these medications include Sulfasalazine (used for colitis treatment), spironolactone (diuretic), Cimetidine (for ulcers), erythromycin, Gentamicin (antibiotics).

 To determine the cause of male infertility, your fertility clinic or doctor can perform a semen analysis to check the count, motility, and shape of sperm.
 The diagnosis of male infertility might fall in the following categories: